Hurricane! (American Dad!)

-"Hurricane!" is the second episode of the eighth season of the animated comedy series American Dad!.
+"Hurricane!" is the second episode of the seventh season of the animated comedy series American Dad!.
 It first aired on Fox in the United States on October 2, 2011.
 The episode's plot mainly revolves around the Smith family, who prepare for evacuation in response to an oncoming hurricane.
 Reluctant to leave his home, Stan encourages his family to ride out the storm in their house with him.
 The hurricane sends a flood to the city of Langley Falls, which puts the entire family in danger.

-"Hurricane!" is the final part of the Night of the Hurricane block with Family Guy and The Cleveland Show.
+"Hurricane!" is the third and final part of the Night of the Hurricane block with Family Guy and The Cleveland Show.
 Kevin Reilly, the president of the entertainment division of Fox Broadcasting Company, introduced the idea of a crossover to Seth MacFarlane, the creator of all three shows.
-The episode was first announced at the 2010 San Diego Comic-Con International.
+The episode was first announced at the 2010 San Diego Comic-Con.
 The episode's plot is loosely modeled to that of the disaster film The Poseidon Adventure.
 Originally scheduled to air on May 1, 2011, as an episode for the seventh season, "Hurricane!" was postponed due to the 2011 Super Outbreak.

 The episode was well received by television critics, who praised its humor and cultural references.
 It was viewed by 5.72 million viewers upon its initial airing, while also receiving a 2.6/6 rating in the 18–49 demographic, according to Nielsen ratings.
 "Hurricane!" was written by Erik Sommers, and directed by Tim Parsons.
 It featured the guest voices of Mike Barker, Lisa Edelstein, Jeff Fischer, Mike Henry, Matt McKenna, Kevin Michael Richardson, and Kristen Schaal.